1/25/2025

 Riden' the Rails (in long red flannel Underwear)

-he lays down and awaits the end of the line while the coffin lid is closed down on him.
+while the coffin lid closed down upon him.

 1/08/2025